Nassau County, FL Property Crime Rates and Non-Violent Crime Maps

 USA: $136

-The Cost of Crime per resident in Nassau County is $45 per year, which is $91 less than the national average and $25 less than Florida's state average.
-Below we compare counties similar to Nassau County:
+Property crime costs $45 per resident each year in Nassau County, which is $91 less than the national average and $25 less than Florida's state average.
+The comparison below uses counties similar to Nassau County:

 • In Miami-Dade County, FL, crime costs $96 per person, which is $51 more than in Nassau County.